-In the event of the death of a member of the employee's immediate family, the employee should contact his/her line manager to request compassionate leave.
+In the event of the death of a member of the employee's immediate family, the employee should contact their line manager to request compassionate leave.
 The employee should inform the manager of the need to take compassionate leave as soon as reasonably practicable.
 Each case will be viewed sympathetically and the amount of leave granted will depend on the individual's circumstances.
-The manager will take into account matters such as the employee's relationship with the immediate family member, domestic responsibilities and travel requirements.
+The manager will consider matters such as the employee's relationship with the immediate family member, domestic responsibilities and travel requirements.

-In the case of death of another close relative for example an aunt or uncle, the employee may request compassionate leave to attend the funeral.
+In the case of death of another relative for example an aunt or uncle, the employee may request compassionate leave to attend the funeral.